joytsy/DSA4264-Detoxify/technical-report/docs/home/technical_report/methodology/data-processing/index.md

 ## 2. Data Subsetting

 After calculating the mean and median word counts of the cleaned dataset (32 and 16 words, respectively), we shuffled the data and filtered for texts between 5 and 50 words, which retained 70% of the original dataset.
 From this filtered data, we then randomly selected a subset of 400,000 texts.
-Our code can be found in [`data-generation/subset_1million.ipynb`](https://github.com/joytsy/DSA4264-Detoxify/blob/main/data-generation/subset_1million.ipynb).
+Our code can be found [here](https://github.com/joytsy/DSA4264-Detoxify/blob/main/data-generation/subset_1million.ipynb).

 ## 3. Automated Data Labelling